SharkbrightServices/Top-50-System-SBS/README.md

-# 🎥 Top 50 YouTube Live Sub Count System — Free & Open Source
+# 📊 Top 50 YouTube Live Subscriber Count System (Free & Open Source)

-A real-time Top 50 YouTube subscriber counter system, inspired by MDM, built with 💻 Node.js + 🔧 Express + ⚡ Socket.io + 🖥️ Live Frontend!
+A real-time **Top 50 YouTube Subscriber Count** system inspired by **MDM**, built using **Node.js** and the **YouTube Data API**, with a clean **HTML frontend** to display live rankings and estimation graphs.

+Whether you're a YouTube fan, developer, or creator — this project is for you!
+And yes, it's **100% free and open-source**. 🎉

+---

-🚀 Features
+## 🚀 Features
-📊 Real-time sub count updates

-🌐 Live web dashboard

-🔎 Custom channel list support

-📁 Lightweight and optimized
+- 🔴 Real-time subscriber tracking
+- ⚙️ Built with Node.js + Express backend
+- 🌐 Live HTML website to display Top 50 channels
+- 🔄 Auto-refreshing data (using setInterval or optional Socket.io)
+- 🧪 Estimation logic (basic trending growth simulation)

-✅ Free and easy to set up
+- ✨ Easy to set up and deploy

+---

-📦 Tech Stack
+## 🧰 Tech Stack

+- **Backend**:
-Node.js
+  - Node.js

-Express.js
+  - Express.js

-Socket.io

-HTML/CSS/JS (Frontend)

-📌 Getting Started
-Clone the repo

-Run npm install

-Add your YouTube API key
+  - YouTube Data API v3

-Run node server.js

-Open in browser and enjoy the live magic! ✨

-Made with ❤️ by [YourName]
-Subscribe on YouTube 📺 and stay tuned for more updates!
+- **Frontend**:
+  - HTML
+  - CSS
+  - JavaScript

+---